HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 Semantic HTML

-Modern HTML5 includes semantic elements that describe the purpose of content, not just its position.
-Using them correctly matters for accessibility and SEO:
+Modern HTML5 includes semantic elements that describe the purpose of content, not just its position on the page.
+Using them correctly is essential for accessibility and SEO:

 <header>Site navigation goes here</header>